-Items Regions
+The region to which the figures should be applied

-Class Where TV broadcasting uses 25 pictures per second Where TV broadcasting uses 30 pictures per second
+Class Items Regions where TV broadcasting uses 25 pictures per second Regions where TV broadcasting uses 30 pictures per second

 Number of horizontal scanning lines 625 525

-a Pictures per second 25 (2:1 interleaved) 30 (2:1 interleaved)
+а Pictures per second 25 (2:1 interleaved) 30 (2:1 interleaved)

 Aspect ratio 4:3 4:3

 Video bandwidth 5 MHz 4 MHz

 Number of horizontal scanning lines 313 263

 b Pictures per second 25 (2:1 interleaved) 30 (2:1 interleaved)

 Aspect ratio 4:3 4:3

-Video bandwidth · · · · · · · · 1 MHz 1 MHz
+Video bandwidth 1 MHz 1 MHz

-Class a standards are identical to the local broadcast video standards and will, in most cases, give sufficient definition for real-time picture transmission of a group of people (e.g. for conferencing) and of graphic material.
+Class a standards are identical to the local broadcast video standards and will, in most cases, give sufficient definition for real-time picture transmission of a group of people (e.g. for conferencing) and of graphics material.

 Class b standards give sufficient definition for real-time transmission of a head and shoulder picture of one person or a small group.
-For the transmission of graphic information or other still pictures with high definition, a slow-scan technique has to be applied, for instance, a system using 625 or 525 horizontal scanning lines and 5, or less, pictures per second which gives a Class a definition in the 1-MHz bandwidth.
+For the transmission of graphics information or other still pictures with high definition, a slow-scan technique has to be applied.
+For instance, a system using 625 or 525 horizontal scanning lines and 5, or less, pictures per second which gives a Class a definition in the 1 MHz bandwidth.

 Further study is required to define slow scanning parameters.